Antwerp: Neighbourhoods

-Antwerp-Berchem: Vibrant district, rich history, lively streets, major transportation hub.
+Antwerp-Berchem is a major transportation hub.

 Cityscape and architecture

 Antwerp's architecture is a blend of old and new, with a cultural heritage spanning from the Gothic and Renaissance periods to contemporary designs.
 In the 16th century, the city was noted for the wealth of its citizens (Antwerpia nummis).
 The houses of these wealthy merchants and manufacturers have been preserved throughout the city.
 However, fire has destroyed several old buildings, such as the house of the Hanseatic League on the northern quays, in 1891.
 During World War II, the city also suffered considerable damage from V-bombs.
 Here are some of the most notable examples of Antwerp's diverse architecture: